SteveHuntsman/MagnitudeHomology/README.md

-The PDF deck gives examples; the TeX source has scripts to reproduce the examples in comments.
+The PDF deck gives examples for magnitude homology using the code; the TeX source has scripts to reproduce the examples in comments.

 Unless otherwise specified, all files here are copyright (c) 2023, Steve Huntsman.
 All rights reserved.